derhansen/sf_event_mgt/README.md

 ## Support

 Free public support is available on the #ext-sf_event_mgt TYPO3 Slack Channel.
-You can claos ask questions at https://stackoverflow.com and tag your question with `TYPO3`.
+You can ask questions at https://stackoverflow.com and tag your question with `TYPO3`.

 ## Contributing